The Day of the Cross in El Salvador: A Celebration of Faith and Heritage

 What do Salvadorans do During the Day of the Cross Celebration?

-Depending on the family’s beliefs, members can eat the fruits around the cross; however, they must give thanks and pray before removing and eating the fruit.
+Depending on the family’s beliefs, members can eat the fruits from around the cross; however, they must give thanks and pray before removing and eating them.

 Why is the Day of the Cross Celebrated?